jataware/cartwright/README.md

 Cartwirght categorizes spatial and temporal features in a dataset.

-Cartwright uses natural language processing and heuristic functions to determine the correct categorization of a feature.
+Cartwright uses natural language processing and heuristic functions to determine the best guess categorization of a feature.
 The goal of this project was for a given dataframe where we expect some kind of geospatial and temporal columns, automatically infer:

 -   Country
 -   Admin levels (0 through 3)